digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/static_conf.rst

 Even more than multiple configuration files, we can leverage `PureConfig <https://github.com/pureconfig/pureconfig>`__ to create shared configuration items that refer to environment variables.
-A handy example is the following, which allows for sharing database configuration settings in a setup involving several synchronizers or participant nodes:
+A handy example is the following, which allows for sharing database configuration settings in a setup involving several sync domains or participant nodes:

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/config/storage/postgres.conf